Treasury Board of Canada: Expenditure management

 The Treasury Board oversees the expenditures of the federal government.
 Ministers submit funding proposals on behalf of their departments to seek financial approval for programs and policies approved in the federal budget or by Cabinet.
 The president of the Treasury Board is responsible for presenting the Estimates from these submissions to Parliament.
 The Estimates are prepared by the Secretariat in collaboration with the Department of Finance Canada.

 Management and performance policies and principal employer

-The Treasury Board, on advice of the Secretariat, sets policies regulating the authority of ministers and deputy ministers to administer and manage their departments, ensuring a government-wide to administration.
+The Treasury Board, on advice of the Secretariat, sets policies regulating the authority of ministers and deputy ministers to administer and manage their departments, ensuring a government-wide approach to administration.

 As the principal employer of the Government of Canada, it is responsible for labour relations, collective bargaining, and pension and benefits across the core public administration.

 Secretariat

 The Treasury Board is supported by the Treasury Board of Canada Secretariat, a federal department which acts as a central agency of the Government of Canada and is administered by members of the public service.
 The role of the Secretariat is to advise members the Treasury Board, develop policies for approval and administer certain programs on behalf of the Treasury Board.